 How can you help?

-You can donate the $70 for your chosen Sunday and in your honor a special thank you will be said on that day in Chumkiri.
-After you donate, you will also receive a special certificate to commemorate the day.
+You can donate the for your chosen Sunday and in your honor, a special thank you will be said, on that day.
+After you donate, you will also receive a personalized certificate to commemorate the day.
 Click here to donate!